squarism/squarism.github.io/_posts/2004-04-07-using-perl-instead-of-awk-or-sed.markdown

 tags: []
 comments: []
 ---
-<p>You want to use Perl to process things on the command line but you don't want to write/save a file.
-You want to replace sed with something more clunky.  :)</p>
+You want to use Perl to process things on the command line but you don't want to write/save a file.
+You want to replace sed with something more clunky.  :)

-<p><code>
+`
 [user@server tmp]$ ls / | perl -e 'while (){ print $_; }'
 bin
 boot